CuarzoSoftware/Louvre/doxygen/md/MainPage.md

 <img src="https://lh3.googleusercontent.com/pw/AIL4fc9YhNEf4Rjsqsz49aFtMjyjifDxE9aKgxoOLsfTdJwIu-CqEJr3MJHALX9pgJp05kYJY1z1YBTZjUCQcIAf-gjvRAsumqzEyDm88t1E9SL4aCzaZBo=w2400"/>

 The graph on the left displays the raw CPU consumption results, which might suggest that Louvre utilizes more CPU resources.
 However, this comparison isn't entirely fair, as Louvre's refresh rate is nearly double that of the others (60 FPS vs 30 FPS avg).
-When we normalize the CPU consumption based on frames per second (FPS), as shown in the graph on the right, it becomes evident that Louvre, in fact, uses fewer CPU resources relative to FPS compared to the other compositors.
+When we divide the CPU consumption by the frames per second (FPS), as shown in the graph on the right, it becomes evident that Louvre, in fact, uses fewer CPU resources relative to FPS compared to the other compositors.

 ### GPU Consumption